linux-china/zawk/README.md

 $ cargo +nightly install --path . --no-default-features --features use_jemalloc,allow_avx2,unstable
 ```

-frawk is now on [crates.io](https://crates.io/crates/frawk), so running
+frawk is now on [crates.io](https://crates.io/crates/zawk), so running
-`cargo +nightly install frawk` with the desired features should also work.
+`cargo +nightly install zawk` with the desired features should also work.

-While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.
-frawk does appear to build on Windows with default features disabled; see comments on [this issue](https://github.com/ezrosent/frawk/issues/87)
-for more information.

 ## Bugs and Feature Requests